Glenn Pool Oil Reserve: Discovery

-The Ida E. Glenn Number One soon regularly produced 75–85 barrels of light, sweet crude oil a day.
+The Ida E. Glenn No. 1 soon regularly produced 75–85 barrels of light, sweet crude oil a day.
 Gilbreath, a veteran of the earlier Red Fork boom, wished to avoid the chaos which had followed that prior discovery and attempted to keep the drilling and subsequent discovery a secret, but to no avail.
 Several other speculators operating in the area noticed the activity at the farm.
 The area was immediately swarmed by oil and land speculators.
-Within a year, the approximately 12 sqmi Glenn Pool held over 125 oil or gas producing wells.
+Within a year, the approximately 12 sqmi Glenn Pool held over 125 oil- or gas-producing wells.

 Characteristics

-Wildcat drilling took place over a wide area, which had the effect of quickly defining the core lay-out of the reserve, an area roughly four miles by two miles with a slope of about 40 feet per mile, and an average field thickness of 100 feet.
+Wildcat drilling took place over a wide area, which had the effect of quickly defining the core layout of the reserve, an area roughly four miles by two miles with a slope of about 40 feet per mile, and an average field thickness of 100 feet.
 The Glenn Pool Oil Reserve held an estimated 1 billion bbls of oil in place, with ultimate recoverable reserves of 400+ million bbls.

 The field grew from 80 acres to 8,000 acres during the first year.
 By 1907, natural flowing oil production ranged from 18000000 oilbbl to 20000000 oilbbl per year.
 Gas depletion caused by massive venting, however, decreased the gas pressure over the same period and the pumping for oil collection then became necessary.
 Total field production by 1907 exceeded 43,520,000 oilbbl, making Oklahoma that year the leading producer of oil, not only in the US, but any country in the world.
 The area experienced a huge economic boom.
 Prices for basic goods and services, however, soared in the area.

 Consequences

 Oil spills, due to a lack of storage facilities, were common early on.
 Often, open pits were dug and filled with the oil, forming huge "oil lakes" which sometimes escaped their banks and flooded the countryside.
 During thunderstorms, these "lakes" sometimes caught fire following lightning strikes.
 Due to this unclean method of storage, the product from the reserve often sold for as little as 25 cents per barrel.
 Oklahoma Natural Gas, Prairie Oil and Gas Company, Gulf Oil Company, and the Texas Company quickly built large-diameter pipelines into the area which by 1908 alleviated much of the infrastructure problems the rapid boom had caused.

 The Oklahoma oil boom created more wealth for speculators than the California gold rush and Colorado silver rush combined.
 Several of the Creek Nation land allotment owners in the vicinity became rich, almost overnight, and received regular royalty payments of over a million dollars a year following the discovery.
-One next-door neighbor of the Glenns, Thomas Gilcrease, became a multi-millionaire as a result of the oil production, and had 32 producing wells on his farm by 1917.
+One neighbor of the Glenns, Thomas Gilcrease, became a multi-millionaire as a result of the oil production, and had 32 producing wells on his farm by 1917.